 Some of our recent research discoveries include the identification of electromagnetic duality as a critical symmetry for understanding nano-optics, the development of compact Terahertz radiation sources based on stimulated polariton scattering, and the invention of the diamond Raman laser.
-Most research activity within the Department is channelled through four University Research Centres:
+Most research activity within the Department is channelled through two University Research Centres:

 National Research Centres

 Exploring stars, galaxies and the cosmos, in the Astronomy and Astrophysics Concentration of Research Excellence

 Research at the interface of the life sciences, medicine, quantitative sciences and engineering.

 Exploring the science of light and photons, within the Macquarie University Research Centre MQ Photonics.

 Exploring the weird world of the quantum, incorporating QSciTech and EQuS.